 She expressed hope that Polish researchers’ and scholar’s exchanges in America would continue to help Poland better commercialize its ground-breaking scientific ideas and innovation.
 The Ambassador also congratulated the Board on the 60th anniversary of the Fulbright program in Poland, calling it integral to deepening people-to-people ties today and in the future.

 Fulbright is the most widely recognized and prestigious international exchange program in the world.
 It was conceived by Senator J. William Fulbright in 1946 and aims to increase mutual understanding between the people of the United States and the people of other countries through academic, scientific, and cultural exchange.
-So far, over 380,000 students and scientists have participated in the program from over 160 countries.
+So far, over 390,000 students, scholars, teachers, artists, and scientists have participated in the program from over 160 countries.
 In Poland, the Fulbright Program has offered scholarships since 1959 owing to the generous and committed joint financial support of both the USA and Poland.
-Since its conception, more than 4,000 Poles have participated in the program.
+Since its conception, nearly 3,000 Poles have participated in the program.
 Fulbright alumni have achieved distinction in government, arts and science, business, philanthropy, education, and athletics.
-Worldwide, Fulbright alumni have won 59 Nobel Prizes and 84 Pulitzer Prize while 37 Fulbright alumni have served as heads of state or government.
+Worldwide, Fulbright alumni have won 60 Nobel Prizes and 86 Pulitzer Prize while 37 Fulbright alumni have served as heads of state or government.

 As noted above, in 2019 the Polish-U.S. Fulbright Commission is celebrating its 60th anniversary.
-The U.S. and Poland currently fund the Fulbright program at $2.4 million annually, with Poland’s contribution of $1.1 million to increase gradually to parity with the $1.3 million contribution of the United States.
+The U.S. and Poland currently fund the Fulbright program at over $2.5 million annually, with balanced contributions from both countries.